 This example was merely on the tactical scale but did have global security implications and applications.
 For example, offending the detail leader of a foreign diplomat could ripple and escalate back to Washington, D.C. and make U.S. foreign relations much more contentious in an already challenging political environment.
 Similarly, when U.S. decision-makers discuss our defense strategy with our partner states, that same, or even more significant, level of emotional intelligence is required, something the average American does not fully understand.

-In closing, there are many components of national security I could write a 7,000-word article on or do multiple podcasts discussing and still barely scratch the surface.
+In closing, there are many components of national security I could write a 7,000-word article discussing and still barely scratch the surface.
 Cost-benefit analyses, risk assessments and management, and emotional intelligence are crucial for the layperson to understand national security.
 The best analogy to summarize how one needs to explain national security to someone outside the industry is to imagine negotiating with your spouse why you should buy a motorcycle or why the kitchen needs a remodel.

 Ben Varlese is a former U.S. Army Mountain Infantry Platoon Sergeant and served in domestic and overseas roles from 2001-2018, including, from 2003-2005, as a sniper section leader.
 Besides his military service, Ben worked on the U.S. Ambassador to Iraq’s protective security detail in various roles, and since 2018, he has also provided security consulting services for public and private sectors, including tactical training, physical and information security, executive protection, protective intelligence, risk management, insider threat mitigation, and anti-terrorism.
 He earned a B.A. and an M.A. in Intelligence Studies from American Military University, a graduate certificate in Cyber Security from Colorado State University and is currently in his second year of AMU’s Doctorate of Global Security program.